A Bucket of Blood: Plot

-The next night, Walter is treated like a king by almost everyone, except for a blonde model named Alice (Judy Bamber), who is widely disliked by her peers.
+The next night, Walter is treated like a king by almost everyone, except for a blonde model named Alice, who is widely disliked by her peers.
 Walter later follows her home and confronts her, explaining that he wants to pay her to model.
 At Walter's apartment, Alice strips nude and poses in a chair, where Walter proceeds to strangle her with her scarf.
 Walter creates a statue of Alice which, once unveiled, so impresses Brock that he throws a party at the Yellow Door in Walter's honor.
 Costumed as a carnival fool, Walter is wined and dined to excess.

 After the party, Walter later stumbles towards his apartment.
 Still drunk, he beheads a factory worker with his own buzzsaw to create a bust.
 When he shows the head to Leonard, the boss realizes that he must stop Walter's murderous rampage and promises Walter a show to offload his latest "sculptures".
 At the exhibit, Walter proposes to Carla, but she rejects him.
 Walter is distraught and now offers to sculpt her, and she happily agrees to after the reception.
 Back at the exhibit, however, she finds part of the clay on one figure has worn away, revealing Alice's finger.
 When she tells Walter that there is a body in one of the sculptures, he tells her that he "made them immortal", and that he can make her immortal, too.
 She flees, he chases, and the others at the exhibit learn Walter's secret and join the chase.
 Walter and Carla wind up at a lumber yard where Walter, haunted by the voices of Lou and Alice, stops chasing Carla, and runs home.
 With discovery and retribution closing in on him, Walter vows to "hide where they'll never find me".
 The police, Carla, Leonard, Maxwell, and the others break down Walter's apartment door only to find that Walter has hanged himself.
 Looking askance at the hanging, clay-daubed corpse, Maxwell proclaims, "I suppose he would have called it Hanging Man ... his greatest work."